drscotthawley/SHAART/docs/ir.md

 <a href="../index.html#downloads">Download SHAART</a>.

+Sure, you could press a button and have Room Eq Wizard or FuzzMeasure or Logic do it for you, but what if you want to "see under the hood" a bit, to learn what's really going on?
+Here we follow the now-ubiquitous method (and ISO standard) of Farina [1].

 1. Create an exponential sine sweep of uniform amplitude.

    - You may create the sweep in SHAART by clicking on the "Equation" tab and leaving the default equation text in place and selecting "Go".
 (The default is for a 10 second sweep from 20 Hz to 20000 Hz.)